kithekadk/Angular-Series/Writerside/topics/Routing.md

 ## Setting Up Angular Routing

-To use Angular's Router, you need to set up routing in your Angular application:
+To use the Router, you need to set up routing in your Angular application:

 ### Import RouterModule
 First, import `RouterModule` and `Routes` in your app module: